Spotting the signs of equine dental problems

 Cat walking along fence

 Whether you have an indoor or an outdoor cat, it’s important to get the right balance of exercise to help your cat’s joints stay healthy.
-Weight-bearing exercise will help to deliver the oxygen and nutrients that your cat’s joints need, helping your cat to stay more mobile.
+Weight-bearing exercise will help to maintain your cat's muscle tone and mobility, helping your cat to stay more active.
+For cats that are less inclined to exercise by themselves, think about playing games and using toys to get them moving.

-Meanwhile, your indoor cat may not be getting the 30 minutes of daily exercise they need.
-If you think this is the case for your cat, see our health guide for tips on how to encourage them to exercise more.
+Meanwhile, your indoor cat may not be getting the daily exercise they need.
+If you think this is the case for your cat, see our health guide for tips on how much exercise does a cat need?
+Like any pet, a cat that isn't getting much exercise is going to be more prone to being heavier than ideal, which is also not good for their joints.

 When cats get older, they may need a little extra help with their joint mobility.
-Watch out for these five signs of stiffness:
+Watch out for some of the signs:

 1. Your cat is less active than normal